diazgio/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] PREVIOUS (P)
 - [ ] FENCE (F)

 #### Q48.
-When working with layers in your drawings, you may regularly go to the Layer drop- down menu on the Layers panel on the Home tab of the ribbon.
-Which part of the AutoCAD interface can you customize to allow the Layer drop-down menu to be available regardless of which ribbon tab you are currently using?
+Using the Array command, you have the option to create an associative array.
+What does this mean?

-- [ ] the status bar
+- [ ] When dimensioning an array, the dimensions displayed are associative.
-- [ ] the navigation bar
+- [x] The arrayed objects becomes a single entity and, when selected, display as a single entity.
-- [ ] the Quick Access toolbar (QAT)
+- [ ] The arrayed objects become associated to the X and Y coordinates used for the array.
-- [ ] the info bar
+- [ ] The array is associated to the linetype scale.

 #### Q49.
 When drafting with object snaps and object snap tracking, what other drafting setting can you use to set object snap tracking points?